rkitover/vimpager/README.md

 ## -c cmd

 Run a vim command after opening the file.
+Multiple -c arguments are supported.

+## --cmd cmd

+Run a vim command when entering vim before anything else.
+Multiple --cmd arguments are supported.

+## -u vimrc

+Use alternate .vimrc or .vimpagerrc.

 # ANSI ESCAPE SEQUENCES AND OVERSTRIKES